Table of Contents

 Genomind offers two options in their Professional PGx EXPRESS line of products.
 Both test designs offer genetic testing and precision medicine analysis to help with treatment recommendations for patients suffering from mental illness, especially diseases such as treatment-resistant depression or patients with mood and anxiety disorders.
 The two options differ in the number of genes that are analyzed.

-Full Mental Health Report (24 genes): Includes 24 key genes used to inform treatment for a range of psychiatric conditions such as depression, anxiety, attention deficit hyperactivity disorder (ADHD), bipolar, substance abuse and more.
+Full Mental Health Report (24 genes): Includes 24 key genes used to inform treatment for a range of psychiatric conditions such as depression, anxiety, attention deficit hyperactivity disorder (ADHD), bipolar disorder, substance abuse and more.

 Core Anxiety and Depression Report (15 genes): Includes 15 key genes used to inform treatment decisions for anxiety and depression.